Banditolabs/zipline_assessment/README.md

 bundle exec rspec
 ```

-To debug any part of your code, you can insert the following line:
+To debug any part of this code, you can insert the following line:

 ```bash
 binding.pry